ChStLeGitHub/Project09-Oil-Well-Development-Profitability-and-Risk-Assessment/README.md

-# Project 09: Oil Well Development Profitability and Risk Assessment
+# Oil Well Development Profitability and Risk Assessment

 **Objective:** To determine which among three regions strikes the best balance between being a profitable and a low-risk location for the development of new oil wells by the mining company OilyGiant.